Sifee27/PyArt/QUICKSTART.md

 | `H` | Toggle help overlay |
 | `Q/ESC` | Quit application |
 | `1-9` | Select specific effect |

+### Gesture Controls
+- **👍 Thumbs Up**: Increase ASCII detail level
+- **👎 Thumbs Down**: Decrease ASCII detail level
+- **✊ Closed Fist**: Capture a snapshot

+## 🖼️ File Converter

+The File Converter allows you to transform any image or video into ASCII art.

+### How to Use
+1. Launch the file converter: `python file_converter.py`
+2. Click "Open Image" or "Open Video" to select a file
+3. Choose an ASCII effect from the dropdown menu
+4. Adjust the ASCII detail level using the slider
+5. Click "Process" to apply the effect
+6. Save the result using the "Save" button
+7. For videos, click "Process Video" to create a full ASCII video

 ## 🎨 Available Effects